 If a proofreader turns you down, please don’t be offended.
 They didn’t decline the job because they didn’t want to work for you.
 They declined because they felt they couldn’t work for you.
 Some editorial freelancers have a range of skills in their service portfolio.
 Me?
 I’m just a proofreader, and proudly so!
 When I turn you down it’s because I don’t have the skill to critique or rewrite your manuscript; nor can I offer you advice on structure, logic and flow.
 I don’t have experience of working in these ways and I don’t have the training.
 That means I won’t take your hard-earned cash for providing a service skill that I don’t have.
 If you don’t expect your dentist to fix your washing machine, or your child’s schoolteacher to fix your teeth, you’ll know what I mean.
 Instead, I’ll refer you to one of my hundreds of colleagues.
 Then, when you’re ready for proofreading, I’ll welcome you with open arms!

-Louise Harnby is professional proofreader with 23 years’ publishing experience.
-She specializes in providing proofreading solutions for clients publishing in the social sciences, humanities, fiction and commercial non-fiction.
-Her customers include publishers, project management agencies, professional institutions and independent writers.
+Louise Harnby specialises in providing proofreading and copy-editing solutions for authors of fiction.
 An Advanced Member of the Society for Editors and Proofreaders (SfEP), she trained as a proofreader with the Publishing Training Centre and qualified with distinction.
 Freelance since 2006, she has proofread over 350 books.